Weltraumschaf/ebnf/README.md

 # PHP EBNF Image Generator

-This package contains classes for scanning and parsing [EBNF][1] grammar files and generates images with railroad diagrams of that grammar.
+This package contains classes for scanning and parsing [EBNF][1] grammar files and generate images with railroad diagrams for that grammar.

 The original code I discovered [here][2].
 But that project seems